Understanding mātauranga Māori for the English curriculum

 -

-Cultural Leadership: School leaders should model and promote Māori values, ensuring they are embedded in everyday school life.
+Cultural leadership – School leaders model and promote Māori values, embedding them into daily school life.

 -